 We talked above about the importance of risk assessment in traditional cybersecurity and today, through the use of big data, the practice is no less important.
 Cybersecurity tools must be backed with intelligent risk-management insights that big data experts can interpret.
 This approach allows cybersecurity specialists to source, categorise and handle security threats without significant delay.

 Big Data analytics help you foresee the class and intensity of cybersecurity threats.
 You can weigh the complexity of a possible attack by evaluating data sources and patterns.
-These tools also allow the use of current and historical data for the statistical understandings of which trends are acceptable and which are not.
+These tools also allow the use of current and historical data for the statistical understanding of which trends are acceptable and which are not.

 Incident response is a type of approach for dealing with security with many kinds of security incidents including cyber-attacks and security breaches.
 To do this, Incident response focuses on detecting, identifying, isolating and eradicating the root cause of the incident.
 While incident response is not something new, big data has enabled many critical improvements to incident response and is regarded as an integral part of incident response programmes moving forward.